derek-ye/escalating-esqueleto/README.md

 :warning: `answers/*.hs` contains spoilers

 Once you've completed some exercises, you may want to check against the existing answers.
-Make sure to complete all the exercises in a file before doing this---the point is that you learn, not that you type out the correct answers as quickly as possible.
+Make sure to complete all the exercises in a file before doing this—the point is that you learn, not that you type out the correct answers as quickly as possible.
 The corresponding answers file for `exercises/X.hs` is `answers/X.hs`.